mazi-kunle/DRYFIT-V1.0.0/README.md

 |                      |               | ...        | ...            |

 **Requirements:**
   - Each dataset for a particular experiment should be placed in several sheets in one excel file.
   - The excel sheet must contain only 4 columns.
   - The first column must contain only one temperature value in degree Celcius.
   - The second column must contain only one thickness value in mm
   - The third column can have several time values in minutes
   - The last column can have several M.R values (Dry Basis).

+**Output data:** Results are stored in a folder which includes an excel file containing the calculated data in several sheets and the required plots in `jpeg` format.

 ---

 ## 🚀 Usage